René-Robert Cavelier, Sieur de La Salle: Mississippi expedition

-La Salle set off on foot for Fort Frontenac for supplies.
-While he was gone, the soldiers at Ft.
-Crevecoeur, led by Martin Chartier, mutinied, destroyed the fort, and exiled Tonti, whom he had left in charge.

-The group later travelled along the Illinois River and arrived at the Mississippi River in February 1682; they built canoes here.
+The group later travelled along the Illinois River and arrived at the Mississippi River in February 1682; they built canoes there.
 The exploration reached an area that is now Memphis, Tennessee, where La Salle built a small fort, named Fort Prudhomme.
-Fort Prudhomme was the first structure built by the French in Tennessee.

 In April 1682, the expedition reached the Gulf of Mexico.
 There, La Salle named the Mississippi basin La Louisiane in honor of Louis XIV and claimed it for France.

 During 1682–83, La Salle, with Henry de Tonti, established Fort Saint-Louis of Illinois at Starved Rock on the Illinois River to protect and hold the region for France.
 La Salle then returned to Montreal and later, to France.